How to Make Amish Chicken and Noodles

 - 2 tablespoons butter

 - 1 package (12 ounces) frozen home-style egg noodles

 - 3/4 teaspoon salt

 - 1/2 teaspoon pepper

 Step 1: Boil the chicken

 Place the chicken in a large stockpot or Dutch oven (make sure the giblets are removed) and add enough water to cover the chicken entirely.
-This will ensure even cooking and that the flavoring can seep into all surface areas.
+This will ensure even cooking and so the flavoring can seep into all surface areas.

 Next, stir in the flavor: bouillon, butter and bay leaves.
 Slowly bring to a boil.
 Once there, reduce the heat and simmer, covered, until the chicken is tender—roughly 1 to 1-1/2 hours.
 Of course, the longer it simmers, the more flavor your broth will have.